YouTransactor-SAS/mPOS-SDK-Android/README.md

 	* Drives the transaction
 	* Responsible for device software/configurations updates

-The business module on the mobile device is developed by the integrator.
+The business module on the mobile device is developed by you.
 It uses the user interfaces of the mobile device to fulfill the business needs of the customer.

 The Payment module integrates our SDK, which is delivered as a library, and compiled with the payment module to generate the payment application.

-The purpose of this document is to describe the services provided by the SDK to the payment module.

 ### 5. The Management System